 Rafting with the stars (and meteors)!

-An astronomically fun trip on the Tuolumne River and in outer space
+An astronomically fun trip on the Green River (and through time)

 Every 133 years the Swift-Tuttle comet passes by our little planet and leaves behind a trail of dust and debris.
-Then every August we pass through the trail and are treated to a spectacular light show of “falling stars”.
-The 2020 peak of the Perseids Meteor Shower will be the night of August 11 and John Keller, professor of astronomy at UC Boulder, (and the closest thing to riverside Google access as we’re going to get), will be joining us to explain what’s going on.
+Then every August we pass through the trail and are treated to a spectacular light show of “shooting stars” (technically, “meteors”, but we’re going to limit technicalities on this trip).
+The 2021 peak of the Perseids Meteor Shower will be the last night of the trip and John Keller, professor of astronomy at UC Boulder, (and the closest thing to riverside Google access as we’re going to get), will be joining us to explain what’s going on.

 Meet John Keller

 John has enjoyed discussing meteors, cosmology, and everything in between with ARTA guests and guides since the summer of 2013.
 He studied biology at Stanford University as an undergraduate and planetary science at the University of Arizona for his PhD.
 He’s taught middle schoolers at AstroCamp, high schoolers in the Bay Area, and undergraduates at both Cal Poly San Luis Obispo and the University of Colorado Boulder.

 He is currently an astronomy faculty member and Director of Fiske Planetarium at CU Boulder.

 John enjoys hiking, mountain biking, rafting, and the outdoors.
 He especially loves sharing the universe with others.

 It was perfect and John was so interesting.
 I learned so much but all I can remember is how amazing it was.
 You have to do this trip again.